Please enter your email address to receive your personal one-time use unique coupon code - $100 off $1000:

 If you plan to choose a colored setting, such as a yellow or rose gold engagement ring, you can drop even further down the color scale.
 This is because the color of the setting will conceal any color in the diamond.

-This 2.50 carat ideal cut, K color, VS1 clarity diamond looks beautiful and costs $14,744 — a tiny fraction as much as the D color diamond mentioned above.
+This 2.50 carat ideal cut, K color, VS1 clarity diamond from Blue Nile looks beautiful and costs $14,744 — a tiny fraction as much as the D color diamond mentioned above.
 In a yellow or rose gold engagement ring, it will have a warm, elegant look without any obvious coloration.

 As we mentioned above, the large table size (the flat, top surface) of diamonds in the 2.50 carat range means they’re more likely to display inclusions and blemishes than smaller diamonds.